YashwanthRaj/The-Complete-Web-Development-Bootcamp/README.md

 rm -r → to remove a directory

 sudo command → super user do command which uses admin privileges to do a command.

+# Section 22 - Backend Web Development

+Our Application backend will have a server, database and application.

+**Server** - Is open 24/7 in order to listen for incoming request to send the website to users computer.
+Any computer that is connected to internet can act as a server.

+**Application** - This has the logic of the web application.
+This sends request and then gets back what is needed for the app to function.
+If we send any request that is funny and does not exist, or the computer does not know how to respond, then it will show the error 404.

+**Database** - Storage